alexmagaddino/animation-test/README.md

 ﻿# Animation Test

- This repo is an example for Animation to json with Lottie
+ This repo is an example for Animation with json in Lottie